Huotes/CommitMaker/README.md

 Fear is not the only emotion Chuck Norris can smell.
 He can also detect hope, as in 'I hope I don't get a roundhouse kick from Chuck Norris.'

 Teenage Mutant Ninja Turtles is based on a true story: Chuck Norris once swallowed a turtle whole, and when he crapped it out, the turtle was six feet tall and had learned karate.

+Chuck Norris recently had the idea to sell his urine as a canned beverage.
+We know this beverage as Red Bull.